When I was a kid, I loved to swim.

 Not only that, I stuck my head under the water because I knew that if I got out of the pool, I’d be subjected to getting dried off with that sandpaper-like towel in my Mother’s hands, and then I’d have to go home and take a shower… something I was NOT all that fond of when I was growing up.
-(I would have much rather played in the mud and stayed coated in the stuff than have to wash my hair).

 There was no incentive for me to get out of the pool.
 I didn’t want to.
 The pool was fun!
 And what was in store when I exited was most certainly not.

 The same goes for that wayward dog frolicking in the field.

 Dogs don’t come because whatever they are doing is far more appealing than what’s likely in store if they heed your call.

 They may be sniffing and exploring (AWESOME!), they may be chasing a cat (REALLY AWESOME!), they may be playing with another dog (CRAZY AWESOME) or even just taking in the views (ALSO AWESOME).